AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 **MSS**

-1. Devbooks prompts for command
+1. DevBooks prompts for command
 2. User inputs the unpin command with a valid contact index
-3. Devbooks removes the pin from the selected contact and updates the contact list order
+3. DevBooks removes the pin from the selected contact and updates the contact list order
-4. Devbooks shows a success message and displays the updated list
+4. DevBooks shows a success message and displays the updated list

    Use case ends.